Days of Discovery at Musée d’Orsay in Paris

 Another innovative Impressionist to be found on the fifth floor is Auguste Renoir.
 While he too created colourful landscapes, the French artist is perhaps better known for his delicate celebrations of beauty and his portrayals of feminine sensuality - as showcased in The Swing.
-Another interesting canvas of Renoir’s is his portrait of Claude Monet from 1875, where his friend is presented in a personal light; while of adopting the natural light concentrated on his subject’s face.
-Arguably his finest work, Bal du Moulin de la Galette is another oil which is worth devoting your time to with its rich form, fluid brushstrokes, and masterful manipulations of light.
+Another interesting canvas of Renoir’s is his portrait of Claude Monet from 1875, where his friend is presented in a personal light, while adopting the natural light concentrated on his subject’s face.
+Arguably his finest work, Bal du Moulin de la Galette is another oil worth devoting your time to, with its rich form, fluid brushstrokes, and masterful manipulations of light.

 Meet the Pioneers of Postimpressionism

 Once you manage to drag yourself away from the Impressionists, journey towards the second floor and meet the artists who would reject the ideals of their forefathers - though Cézanne is notably absent, with a majority of his work instead displayed on the fifth floor.